mobj44/moonblue/README.md

 </div>

-I love the tailwind moonblue theme in VSCode, this is my best attempt at recreating it for Neo vim.
+I love the Tailwind Moonblue theme in VSCode, this is my best attempt at recreating it for Neovim.

 # Installation

 Using `lazy.nvim`
-lua config:
 ```lua
 {
   "mobj44/moonblue",